Generalizations of Fano's Inequality for Conditional Information Measures via Majorization Theory: Introduction

-Similar to the above difficulty of generalizing Fano's inequality, it is not straightforward to generalize some information-theoretic tools for systems defined on a finite alphabet to one defined on a countably infinite alphabet.
-In fact, Ho--Yeung \cite{ho_yeung_2009} showed that Shannon's information measures are \emph{not} continuous with respect to the $\chi^{2}$-divergence, the relative entropy, and the variational distance.
-In addition, while weak typicality \cite[Chapter~3]{cover_thomas_ElementsofInformationTheory} (or entropy-typical sequences \cite[Problem~2.5]{csiszar_korner_2011}) is a convenient tool in proving achievability theorems for sources and channels with defined on countably infinite (or even uncountable) alphabets, strong typicality \cite{csiszar_korner_2011} is only amenable in situations with finite alphabets.
-To ameliorate this issue, Ho--Yeung \cite{ho_yeung_2010} proposed a notion known as \emph{unified typicality} that ensures that the desirable properties of weak and strong typicality are retained when one is working with countably infinite alphabets.
+Usually, it is not straightforward to generalize information theoretic tools for systems defined on a finite alphabet to systems defined on a countably infinite alphabet.
+Ho--Yeung \cite{ho_yeung_2009} showed that Shannon's information measures defined on countably infinite alphabets are \emph{not} continuous with respect to the following distances; the $\chi^{2}$-divergence, the relative entropy, and the variational distance.
+Continuity issues of R\'{e}nyi's information measures defined on countably infinite alphabets were explored by Kova\v{c}evi\'{c}--Stanojevi\'{c}--\v{S}enk \cite{kovacevic_stanojevic_senk_2013}.
+In addition, although weak typicality (cf.\ Chapter~3 of \cite{cover_thomas_ElementsofInformationTheory}) that is also known as the entropy-typical sequences (cf.\ Problem~2.5 of \cite{csiszar_korner_2011}) is a convenient tool in proving achievability theorems for sources and channels with defined on countably infinite (or even uncountable) alphabets, strong typicality \cite{csiszar_korner_2011} is only amenable in situations with finite alphabets.
+To ameliorate this issue, Ho--Yeung \cite{ho_yeung_2010} proposed a notion known as unified typicality that ensures that the desirable properties of weak and strong typicality are retained when one is working with countably infinite~alphabets.

-Particularly, Ho--Verd\'{u} \cite{ho_verdu_2010} generalized Fano's inequality \eqref{eq:Fano} from a finite to a countably infinite alphabet $\mathcal{X}$ by adding another condition on the r.v.\ $X$: the induced probability distribution $P_{X}$ of $X$ is fixed to a discrete probability distribution $Q$, i.e., $P_{X} = Q$.
-Let us call this inequality the {\em Ho--Verd\'{u}--Fano inequality}.
-Since the Ho--Verd\'{u}--Fano inequality \cite{ho_verdu_2010} is given by the maximum of $H(X \mid Y)$ subject to the constraints $\mathbb{P}\{ X \neq Y \} = \varepsilon$ and $P_{X} = Q$, it can be regarded as a rate-distortion function, i.e., the minimum of the mutual information $I(X \wedge Y) \coloneqq H( X ) - H(X \mid Y)$ subject to the distortion constraint $\mathbb{E}[ d(X, Y) ] \le \varepsilon$, where $d(x, y) = 1$ if $x = y$ and $d(x, y) = 0$ otherwise.
-Moreover, using the Ho--Verd\'{u}--Fano inequality, the authors in \cite[Section~V]{ho_verdu_2010} provided some sufficient conditions on a source $\{ X_{n} \}_{n = 1}^{\infty}$ in which vanishing error probability implies vanishing normalized/unnormalized equivocations.